carla-simulator/carla/Docs/python_api.md

 - <a name="carla.WorldSettings.max_culling_distance"></a>**<font color="#f8805a">max_culling_distance</font>** (_float_)
 Configure the max draw distance for each mesh of the level.
 - <a name="carla.WorldSettings.deterministic_ragdolls"></a>**<font color="#f8805a">deterministic_ragdolls</font>** (_bool_)
 Defines wether to use deterministic physics for pedestrian death animations or physical ragdoll simulation.
 When enabled, pedestrians have less realistic death animation but ensures determinism.
-When disabled, pedestrians are simulated as ragdolls with more realistic simulation and collision but no determinsm can be ensured.
+When disabled, pedestrians are simulated as ragdolls with more realistic simulation and collision but no determinism can be ensured.
 - <a name="carla.WorldSettings.tile_stream_distance"></a>**<font color="#f8805a">tile_stream_distance</font>** (_float_)
 Used for large maps only.
 Configures the maximum distance from the hero vehicle to stream tiled maps.
 Regions of the map within this range will be visible (and capable of simulating physics).
 Regions outside this region will not be loaded.
 - <a name="carla.WorldSettings.actor_active_distance"></a>**<font color="#f8805a">actor_active_distance</font>** (_float_)